ysc12451/starter-hugo-academic/content/courses/_index.md

 ## G-method

 Treatment strategies are usually time-varying, where decisions are made at multiple time points, and dynamic, where decisions are formed as a function of the previous history at each time point.
 For time-varying treatment strategies with treatment-confounder feedback, there are one kind of approaches known as “G-methods” [(Robins and Hernan, 2009)](#4) that perform well in estimating their effects.
-Many models have been proposed in the field of G-methods, including G-computation (Robins, 1986, 1987), structural nested models (Robins, 1994; Vansteelandt and Joffe, 2014), and marginal structural models (Robins et al., 2000; Orellana et al., 2008).
+Many models have been proposed in the field of G-methods, including G-computation, structural nested models, and marginal structural models.
 In this project, I will focus on G-computation.

 ## G-computation

-G-computation is good at  estimating the effects of general dynamic treatment strategies conditioned on patient histories (Daniel et al., 2013).
+G-computation is good at  estimating the effects of general dynamic treatment strategies conditioned on patient histories [(Daniel et al., 2013)](#5).
 A property favored by people is that the G-computation algorithm may take arbitrary regression models as input embedding model.
 However, introducing simple regression models in G-computation algorithm will cause limited capacity to capture complicated temporal and nonlinear causal structures.

 # Problem setting (HW2 & HW3)

 ## G-computation for counterfactual prediction

 The goal for this problem is to predict patient outcomes under various future treatment strategies given observed patient histories [(Li et al., 2021)](#1).
 Let:
-- $t\in \{0,...,K}$: discrete time
+- $t\in \{0,...,K\}$: discrete time
 - $A_t$: treatment action at time $t$
 - $Y_t$: potential outcome at time $t$
 - $L_t$: vector of covariates at time $t$ that may influence treatment decisions or be associated with the outcome